Which Is Better: A Medical Sonography Degree or Certificate?

 Are DMS Certificates and Degrees the Same?

-Diagnostic sonography differs from types of sonography (like vascular technology or echocardiography).
+Diagnostic medical sonography differs from other types of sonography (like vascular technology or echocardiography).
 While these tests harness the same technology, they require different education and experience.
 It’s possible to specialize in these areas, but workers need to start with the same basic education and testing.

 There are different types of diagnostic medical sonographer schooling.
 You can attend a sonography certificate program that lasts 2 years or longer.
 Alternatively, you might choose a two- or four-year sonography degree program.